Venezuelan migrants deported by the US ended up in a Salvadoran prison. This is their legal status

 Even Salvadoran citizens have been living under a state of emergency that has suspended fundamental rights since 2022 and the country’s judiciary is not considered independent.
 All of which raises questions about the prisoners’ legal future in El Salvador.

-President Nayib Bukele announced Sunday that the United States had sent what he called “238 members of the Venezuelan criminal organization Tren de Aragua” to El Salvador and they were immediately sent to its maximum security gang prison.
+President Nayib Bukele announced the day after their arrival that the United States had sent what he called “238 members of the Venezuelan criminal organization Tren de Aragua” to El Salvador and they were immediately sent to its maximum security gang prison.
 The U.S. government would pay an annual fee for their incarceration, Bukele wrote in a post on X.

 Lawyer David Morales, legal director for the nongovernmental organization Cristosal, said there was no legal basis for the Venezuelans’ imprisonment in El Salvador.
 He said he knew of no Salvadoran law or international treaty that would support their imprisonment.